Skip to content

 var str

-Variable name to read the initial selection from and update on change.
+Variable name to write the selection to when it changes.
 Defaults to None.

 None